 Mammals hibernate and reptiles brumate but there are also differences in the behaviors.
 During hibernation, a mammal is sleeping and does not have to eat or drink.
-But brumation is not a true sleep and they still need to drink water.
-A brumating reptile may have days where they will awake, show some activity, drink water, and then go back to their dormant state.
+But brumation is not a true sleep and the reptile still needs to drink water.
+A brumating reptile may have days where it will wake, show some activity, drink water, and then go back to its dormant state.
 Hibernating mammals, on the other hand, are in a deep sleep where they don't need to eat or drink.
 Chipmunks are one mammal that truly hibernates.

 Why Does a Reptile Brumate?

-Simply put, yes.
-Make sure your reptile is healthy, free of parasites (both internal and external), and encourage them to defecate (try soaking them in some water and massaging their belly).
-Also, make sure your humidity and temperatures in the enclosure are correct.
-A yearly check-up at the vet wouldn't be a bad idea to make sure their bodies are ready to go into brumation since many reptiles in the wild never re-awaken in the spring from brumation because of an ailment they had when they went into brumation in the winter.
-Thankfully, captive reptiles are usually much healthier than their wild counterparts and we are able to offer them regular veterinary care so brumation risks, while still risky, are lessened.
+Make sure your reptile is healthy, free of parasites (both internal and external), and encourage it to defecate (try soaking your pet in some water and massaging its belly).
+Also, make sure the humidity and temperature in the enclosure are correct.
+A yearly check-up at the vet is a good idea.
+In the wild, a reptile may have an ailment when it goes into brumation in the winter and as a result, may not re-awaken in the spring.
+Thankfully, captive reptiles are usually much healthier than their wild counterparts.
+You will lessen the health risks of brumation with regular veterinary care.

 To avoid brumation altogether, make sure your temperatures, feedings, and lighting are all consistent.
 You should be able to interrupt your reptile's brumation period by handling your pet, as is encouraged when you offer water and food.
 Otherwise, brumation is a natural process, and although it is not without its risks.
 If your pet slips into brumation, help it rehydrate but otherwise leave your reptile alone.